bearded-giant/Do-It.nvim/README.md

 [![Docker Tests](https://github.com/bryangrimes/doit/actions/workflows/run-tests.yml/badge.svg)](https://github.com/bryangrimes/doit/actions/workflows/run-tests.yml)

 DoIt is a minimalist todo list manager for Neovim, designed with simplicity and efficiency in mind.
 It provides a clean, distraction-free interface to manage your tasks directly within Neovim.

-Perfect for users who want to keep track of their todos without leaving their editor.
+DoIt is my personal way of how I want to track my tasks and todos.
+As a Principal Engineer, I have a lot of things to keep track of, and I wanted a simple way to do that without leaving my editor.
+I've tried a lot of todo list managers, and they all seem to be too much for me.
+I just want to keep track of what I need to do, and that's it.
+I don't need a bunch of bells and whistles.
+I just need to know what I need to do.

+I also wanted a sandbox to play with Lua and some docker ideas around containerized Neovim plugin development and testing.
+Oh also I'm dabbling some with Claude Code in this repo, to see how AI can help me learn a new-ish language...so that's something.
+Anyway, here we are.

+If you want to contribute or have any ideas, feel free to open an issue or make a PR.
+I don't know why you would, but hey, I'm not here to judge.
+Cheers!

-> This project is very much based on [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
-DoIt is a fork with some heavy modification for customization and tweaks to how I work, while maintaining the core functionality.
+> This project is 100% built on top of [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
+DoIt is a fork with some heavy modifications for customizations for how I work, while maintaining the core functionality.

 {...pics and video coming soon...}